Security in our products

 Security of our software is our highest development priority.
 Our next priority is stability and robustness.
 These considerations have precedence over new features.
 We perform ongoing in-house testing to ensure our software meets security and robustness requirements.

 If you send a questionnaire, these are most commonly Microsoft Office documents.
 We do not open unsolicited documents for editing.
-Opening a document like that would be a security failure.
-We are available to answer questions, including security questions, if you can send them in a way that does not require editing an Office document.
+Opening a document in this way is a security failure.
+We are available to answer questions, including security questions, if you can state questions plainly in your inquiry.